NetworkManager/NetworkManager-ci/README.md

   1. or you can create a Merge Request in [Freedesktop Gitlab](https://gitlab.freedesktop.org/NetworkManager/NetworkManager-ci) right away and CI tooling will run both of these for you (changed scenarios only if unit tests pass successfully).

+#### `@ver` Version Tags

+Tests have tags (with an `@`).
+The @ver tag checks the version of NetworkManager to run or skip the test.
+See also `nmci/helpers/version_control.py` script.
+Use following best practice for choosing a version tag.

+- prefer `@ver+=NUMBER` over `@ver+NUMBER` because it is nicer to state the version when the feature starts working, and not the version before.

+- similarly, prefer `@ver-NUMBER` over `@ver-=NUMBER` to mirror a `@ver+=NUMBER`.
+We can write two variants of a test with different version tags, and the version selection must only match for one variants of the test.
+  Hence there should always be separate ranges.
+The use of `@ver-NUMBER` to mirror `@ver+=NUMBER` makes that clear.

+- in NetworkManager, stable releases have an even second version number and an even third number (e.g. 1.42.2).
+  A patch/feature/bugfix can only be added in a development version that leads up to a stable release.
+In the example, between the tag 1.42.1 and 1.42.2.
+The right way for a `@ver+=` tag is thus always the development version, like `@ver+=1.42.1`, because the patch is already upstream in `nm-1-42` branch, which is currently between 1.42.1 and 1.42.2.
+The test should start working with 1.42.1+ already.
+Yes, early versions of 1.42.1+ don't have the patch yet, but it's more important to test the later versions of the development branch and run the test.
+  The right `@ver+=NUMBER` is what `git describe` gives for the commit with the patch.

+  * on main branch, the second number is odd and the third number can be odd or even.
+For example, 1.43.6 is a development version leading towards the next major release 1.44.0.
+Also there, a patch is always introduced between two development snapshots, like between 1.43.5 and 1.43.6.
+Here too, we shall use `@ver+=1.43.5`, so that testing current `main` branch (when 1.43.6 is not yet tagged) also covers the test.
+Note that we may take a devel snapshot (1.43.5) and package in RHEL.
+But that version doesn't have the patch yet, so for that RHEL package the test `@ver+=1.43.5` will run but fail.
+There are are three possibilities.
+    First, don't care.
+These are all just development versions and the situation resolves itself in a few days.
+    Second, choose `@ver+=1.43.5.2000`, which would match for upstream builds but not for RHEL (note the package version from upstream builds adds a large 4th number).
+    Third, add a RHEL specific override like `@ver+=1.43.5 @ver/rhel+=1.43.6`.

+The tested NetworkManager version is parsed with a "stream" along the version number.
+The stream is a variant of the NetworkManager package or a specific build configuration.
+For example, we can have upstream release 1.44.2, which we can build in copr, as a Fedora package or as a CentOS Stream 9 package.
+The build configurations may slightly differ for the same tarball.
+For example, a RHEL 8.7 package will be detected to have "rhel/8/7" stream.
+For most cases, downstream RHEL/Fedora is very close to upstream so there is no difference between streams.
+However, when having a stream like rhel/8/7, then the runner will first search for version tags `@ver/rhel/8/7`, then `@ver/rhel/8`, then `@ver/rhel` and finally `@ver`.
+If any stream specific version tag is found, it is evaluated and more general tags (like `@ver`) are ignored.
+For example, `@ver+=1.43.5 @ver/rhel/9+=1.43.6` means that RHEL 9 packages require a version 1.43.6 or newer, but all other packages require at least version 1.43.5.

 ### Gitlab merge request pipelines (CI/CD)